 Khorog is a peaceful town built along both sides of the meandering Ghund River.
 While there is not much to see in town, the people are friendly, the market is bustling, and the few restaurants offer decent Tajik and Indian cuisines.

-The main reason for coming to Khorog in the Gorno-Badakhshan Autonomous Province (GBAO) is skilfull bargaining can bring down the cost.
+The main reason for coming to Khorog in the Gorno-Badakhshan Autonomous Province (GBAO) is to travel arrange your travels further south and east along the Wakhan Corridor.
+In Khorog you can find a 4×4 vehicle with a driver.
+Most drivers want to make a quick fortune out of the few travellers so you need skilfull bargaining to bring down the cost.
 Then, fill up with food and drinks, and head straight south all along the Panj River which is the borderline with Afghanistan.

 At the small town of Ishkoshim, 100 km (62 mi) south of Khorog, stay for a Friday night and visit the Saturday bazaar on a small island in the Panj River.
-Once the border guards are ready early on Saturday morning, gates on both the Tajik and Afghan sides of the bridge are opened and traders with their customers all flock together to the island in no-man’s-land.
+Once the border guards are ready early on Saturday morning, gates on both the Tajik and Afghan sides of the bridge are opened and traders with their customers all flock together to the island in this No Man’s Land.

 The Tajik Wakhan Valley

-Guesthouse where the Khorog road enters Ishkoshim town.
-From here head into Afghanistan and to the Afghan town of Ishkashim from where expeditions are led through the Afghan Wakhan corridor which is bordered by Tajikistan to the north, Pakistan to the south, and China’s Xinjiang to the far west.
+Hanis Guesthouse is located where the Khorog road enters Ishkoshim town.
+From here head into Afghanistan and to the Afghan town of Ishkashim from where expeditions are led through the Afghan Wakhan Corridor which is bordered by Tajikistan to the north, Pakistan to the south, and China’s Xinjiang to the far west.
 Alternatively stay on the Tajik side of the Panj River and head straight east.
 The long road to Murghab goes through a couple of tiny villages such as Yamg, Vrang, and Langer.

 Some of the villages have homestays but camping is allowed almost anywhere.
 Along the scenic road with mountains on both sides are the remains of a few ancient fortresses such as the Yamchun Fortress and the Ratm Fortress.
 A not-to-be-missed experience is bathing at the Bibi-Fatima Hot Springs.
 The bathing area is in a crystal clear cave with comfortably hot and very clean water.

-The first settlement after Langer is Bulunkul village which lies just past the junction windswept and apparently one of the coldest villages in Tajikistan.
+The first settlement after Langer is Bulunkul village which lies just past the junction.
+It is windswept and apparently one of the coldest, and most remote, villages in Tajikistan.